In the guide

-Identify the age-restricted products in your store and consider keeping them in a locked cabinet or behind the counter.
+Identify the age-restricted products in your store and keep them secure, such as in a locked cabinet.
 Consider displaying dummy packs so that people have to ask for the products if they want to buy them.

 If you possess an EPoS system, it may be possible to use it to remind staff of age restrictions via a prompt.
 Alternatively, stickers can be used over certain product barcodes.